VirtualPlanetaryLaboratory/vplanet/multi-planet/README.md

 python setup.py
 ```

-This command also places `mpstatus` in your PATH.
+which also places `mpstatus` in your PATH.

 ## Running Multi-Planet

-To run `multi-planet` on a large number of simulations, first run `vspace` to create the simulation folders that `multi-planet` will run.
-The syntax for `multi-planet` is:
+To run `multi-planet` on a large number of simulations, first run `vspace` to create the simulation folders.
+Then, in that same directory, type:
 ```
 multi-planet <input file> <number of cores>
 ```